olijf/uppaal-docker/README.md

 The sample projects are located at `/opt/uppaal64-4.1.26-2/demo` inside the container.

 # Issues:
 `./download-uppaal.sh` uses curl.
-Run it from a linux machine or install curl on windows.
+Run it from a Linux machine or install curl on windows.
 If the script is broken or results in a different version, you can download the latest version directly from [here](https://uppaal.org/downloads/), and place it in the folder manually.
 Check if you need to make changes to the `Dockerfile` and `run.sh` to reflect the new version.

 # TODO: